 2) Sunlight and artificial light management.
 We tend to be busy working throughout the day behind our computer and phone screens, and under artificial light both day and night.
 My solution starts with getting outside in the direct sunlight as often as you can throughout the day.
 As the day ends and evening begins, try to limit screen time and invest in blue blocking glasses to manage your circadian rhythm.
 Also, when evening hits, it’s time to dim the lights to a warmer setting.
 These nightly rituals will help you get to bed easier as well.

 3) Proper sleep, nutrition, and hydration.
 Our bodies need each of these from a cellular level to keep us fully functioning.
 It’s no surprise that we tend to be exhausted and stressed when we aren’t adequately sleeping, well-fed, or hydrated.
-My advice is to schedule and aim for 7-8 hours (minimum) of good quality sleep.
+My advice is to schedule and aim for seven to eight hours (minimum) of good quality sleep.
 You should also plan ahead for well-balanced, portioned meals with proper hydration throughout the day.
 When you balance blood sugar levels and aren’t stressing over your next meal, you will find yourself more energized and relaxed when you need it most.